inspec/inspec/docs-chef-io/content/inspec/cli.md

 * ``--controls=one two three``
     A list of controls to include.
 Ignore all other tests.
+* ``--tags=one two three``
+    A list of tags to filter controls and include only those.
+Ignore all other tests.
 * ``-o``, ``--output=OUTPUT``
     Save the created profile to a path
 * ``--profiles-path=PROFILES_PATH``